 This document explains how we (me, the psychotherapist and you, the client(s)) work together.

 Session length and fees

 For group PBSP work the costs may vary and will usually be set out in the information sheet for each group.

 The online session or room reservation will be held for you each week and the fee will be payable to keep your session whether you attend or not.
 Sessions can be rearranged and I ask for a few day’s notice to facilitate this.
 Only in exceptional circumstances, at the discretion of the therapist will the fee be waived.
 Holiday periods should be agreed in advance with as much notice as possible.
 In the event that I have to miss a session you will not be charged for that session.

 Code of Ethics

-I adhere to the code of ethics for Professional Counsellors required by UKCP (United Kingdom Council for Psychotherapy), and COSRT (College of Sex and Relationship Therapy) The codes of ethics can be found in more detail on the website of each organisation.
+I adhere to the code of ethics for Professional Counsellors required by UKCP (United Kingdom Council for Psychotherapy), and COSRT (College of Sex and Relationship Therapy).
+The codes of ethics can be found in more detail on the website of each organisation, along with how to complain should we have a dispute that we are unable to resolve by discussion between ourselves.

 I carry professional liability insurance and have been enhanced DBS (criminal records) checked.

 Your personal details, the content of our sessions and my case notes will be kept confidential.